davalapar/request/README.md

     // optional object, request query
     // search parameters
+    // WHEN TO USE: simple search queries
     query: {},

     // optional object, request body,
     // sets content-type to application/json
     // sets content-length
     // sets method to POST
+    // WHEN TO USE: sending JSON-compatible data
     body: {},

     // optional array, request form data,